BritishTrustForOrnithology/spectrogram_viewer/README.md

 ### Requires

+* Built under Python 3.8
-tkinter, librosa, numpy, math, pathlib, os, matplotlib, winsound
+* tkinter, librosa, numpy, math, pathlib, os, matplotlib, winsound

 ### Limitations and known issues

 * Currently limited to showing clips of no more than 10s duration
 * Currently limited to read clips at 22050 kHz and frequency axis hard-coded.
 I may add a config screen to modify this.
 Window size, hop length etc also currently fixed
-* I haven't yet rebuilt the file array when a file is moved, so the Previous File button fails

 ![Screenshot](https://github.com/BritishTrustForOrnithology/spectrogram_viewer/blob/main/images/screengrab.jpg)

+### Recent bug fixes

+* 18/06/2022: File array now updates when a file is moved, so the Previous File button works properly

+Simon Gillings
+BTO